JensenNick/huawei_solar_pees/README.md

 ## 1. Before You Start

-The custom sensors in the *"Huawei Solar PEES package"* are all based on only three types of power sensors provided by the *"Huawei Solar integration by wlcrs"* - this makes the sensors robust and the margin for error is minimized.
+The custom sensors in the *"Huawei Solar PEES package"* are all based on only three types of power sensors provided by the *"Huawei Solar integration by wlcrs"* - this makes these custom sensors robust and the margin for error is minimized.
 You also need sensors to provide you with current electrical prices.
 I use the *"Energi Data Service integration by MTrab"*.
 These two custom integrations needs to be installed in Home Assistant before you start.
 Both of the integrations can be installed via HACS.

 - **Huawei Solar** integration by wlcrs <https://github.com/wlcrs/huawei_solar>
 - **Energi Data Service** integration by MTrab (or similar integration e.g. Nordpool, to fetch the current electricity price incl.
 VAT and tariffs) <https://github.com/MTrab/energidataservice>